 When gingivitis turns to periodontitis, there are non-surgical and surgical procedures used to cure the problem.
 At its earliest stage, a ‘deep cleaning’ may be enough to cure it.
 Non-invasive laser therapy can also be used to treat gum pockets.
 More.

-Surgery may be required when the area to be treated is hard to reach through other methods.
+Surgery may be required as a gum disease cure when the area to be treated is hard to reach through other methods.
 While in surgery, a number of procedures can be performed alongside the treatment to not only cure gum disease but also to fix the damage it causes to your gums and teeth.

 Reversing the effects